prmichaelsen/code-tests/front-end/docs/modal-component-design.md

 - **Modal component** for rendering with full accessibility
 - **Type-safe API** with TypeScript
 - **Flexible configuration** for various use cases
-- **Portal rendering** for proper z-index handling
+- **Simple fixed positioning** with high z-index (no portal needed)
 - **Focus management** for accessibility
 - **Keyboard support** (Escape, Tab trap)
 - **Responsive design** with multiple sizes
 - **Easy integration** with existing app

-The design is production-ready and follows React best practices for context, portals, and accessibility.
+The design is production-ready and follows React best practices for context and accessibility.